IBM-EPBL/IBM-Project-2520-1658473195/README.md

-# IBM-Project-2520-1658473195
-Natural Disasters Intensity Analysis and Classification using Artificial Intelligence
+#Natural Disasters Intensity Analysis and Classification using Artificial Intelligence